hello-abhishek/hf-take-home-programming-challenges/SOFTWARE-ENGINEER.md

 #### Tasks

 1. Create data models using your selected ORM for weekly menu, recipe, ingredients, review, etc. Make sure these data models are appripriately connected using `FK`, `1:M`, `M:M ` relationships.
 2. Create REST APIs to create, list, read, update, delete data model objects.
-API should be secured using API tokens (recommended) or JWT tokens.
-You can also use Google Authentication to obtain JWT token.
+Bonus if you can secure API using API tokens (recommended) or JWT tokens.
+You can use Google Authentication to obtain JWT token.
 3. Create unit and E2E tests.
 For E2E API tests you can use [Postman](https://www.postman.com/) but ensure Postman collection are commited to your repository.
 For unit tests use a framework acccording to your stack.
 4. Make sure your tests can be run from a single command - create test runner `makefile` or `bash` script to run your tests.